 Be all that as it may, perhaps these snaps shots of their level of progress will convince you that YOUR child has GREAT potential! (and that our centralized education has been on the wrong track! )

 If you have not read any of the MEganize material, the objective of MEganize is to develop cognitive capabilities (neural pathways) in the main thinking areas of memory, translation, transposition and logic, while ensuring a balance between EQ (1st Quadrant development and people skills), IQ (hard skills) and core skills (logic, memory, etc.) The secondary function is to offer a top-down structure of ‘what to learn’ and to know these well, or MEganize them.
+Context is critical to discernment and understanding.
 This all creates a higher level of auto-responsive processing capability, i.e. without ‘thinking’.

 This is a summary of my youngest son’s capabilities at 5.
 Firstly, he was reading fluently at 4.
 This year I started to implement my Preschool Program with him (see Preschool MEgablog).
 In less than four months this is what he has learnt: